bitnami/containers/bitnami/fluxcd-kustomize-controller/README.md

-# Bitnami package for Flux Kustomize Controller
+# Bitnami Secure Image for Flux Kustomize Controller

 ## What is Flux Kustomize Controller?